NahidaNahida/mstcs/README.md

 + `xxx_RQ1.py` is updated to record the time for state preparation.
 + The maximum of classical inputs $n$ in `xxx_RQ1.py` and `xxx_RQ3.py` increase to 6.
 + `xxx_versions_info.md` adds the description for complexity that is derived from the corresponding `xxx_circuit_info.py`.
-+ Part of the code is slight reconstructed.
++ Part of the codes are slightly reconstructed.

 `xxx` is denoted as one of `Identity`, `Integer Comparator`, `Linear Pauli Rotations`, `Linear Amplitude Function`, `Quadratic Form`, `Quantum Fourier Transform` and `Weighted Adder`.